AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 (Expert Learning Assistant: https://bootcampspot.instructure.com/courses/6442/external_tools/313)
 ##

-**Part Three** was devoted to studying the Long Short Term Memory (LSTM) Neural network, deep learning models complete with Keras and Tensorflow to predict the future prices and direction of the specific stocks.
+**Part Three** was devoted to applying the **Long Short Term Memory (LSTM) Neural network**, a deep learning models complete with Keras and Tensorflow to predict the future prices and direction of stocks.
 LSTM networks are a type of Recurrent Neural Network (RNN) that are equipped to overcome the limitations common to traditional RNNs, particularly the short-term memory issues due to vanishing gradient problems.
-LSTM was chosen for the analysis because of its ability to remember and incorporate earlier time steps in the sequence into formulating its predictions.
+LSTM was chosen for the analysis because of its ability to remember and incorporate earlier sequences into formulating its predictions.

 ### **Stock Prices Visualization:**